ShopArchives/terms-and-privacy/privacy-policy.md

 - Harassment
 - Inappropriate content

-Moderators have the right to remove reviews for any reason, even if the review does not violate community rules.
+Moderators have the right to remove reviews or stop you from creating reviews for any reason, even if the review does not violate community rules.

 ---